About the game

 Resonator Skills

 • Basic Attack is a Character’s auto-attack and is always available.
-It’s generally the most used ability and it is usually the main way to generate the various resources other abilities use.
-You can also activate Heavy Attack by long-pressing the Basic Attack button.
+You can also activate Heavy Attack by long-pressing the Basic Attack button or use an Aerial Attack by casting a basic attack in the air.

 • Resonance Liberation is generally their strongest combat ability.
-To use Resonance Liberation, it must first be charged through certain combat actions such as dealing damage to enemies or triggering Extreme Evasion.
+To use Resonance Liberation, it must first be charged by dealing damage to enemies using the Resonator’s abilities.
 It must also be recharged after every use.
+In almost every case it pauses challenge timers during the animation.

 • Outro and Intro Skills are abilities that activate upon switching Resonator once the current Resonator has filled the Concerto Energy.
 It is represented by a gauge to the left of the health bar.
 Upon switching, the current Resonator will activate their Outro Skill, buffing the next Resonator you are switching into.
 While Intro Skills are unique attacks that the next Resonator will perform.